Extraterrestrials in fiction: 19th century

-This was changed by the 1859 book On the Origin of Species by Charles Darwin, which proposed the theory of evolution.
+People's view of alien life was changed by the 1859 book On the Origin of Species by Charles Darwin, which proposed the theory of evolution.
 This book caused a revolution in fiction as much as it did in science, as authors began to imagine extraterrestrial races completely different from human beings.
 With the rationale that evolution in other worlds may take completely different directions than on Earth, aliens began to be described as a-human creatures.
-Usually, authors used features from other animals, such as insects, crabs, and octopuses.
-One of the first works featuring genuinely alien lifeforms was Camille Flammarion's non-fiction book Les mondes imaginaires et les mondes reels (1864) and his novel Lumen (1887).
+Usually, authors used features from other animals, such as insects, crabs, octopuses, and squids.
+One of the first works featuring genuinely alien lifeforms was Camille Flammarion's non-fiction book Les mondes imaginaires et les mondes réels (1864) and his novel Lumen (1887).
 He described sentient trees, tentacled seal-like creatures pushing against a harsh atmosphere, and life made of silicon and magnesium.
 Some other aliens are the octopean Martians from H. G. Wells's The War of the Worlds (1898), the Selenites from Wells's The First Men in the Moon (1901), the birdlike Tweel from Stanley G. Weinbaum's A Martian Odyssey (1934) and even a sentient star in Olaf Stapledon's Star Maker (1937).
 However, most aliens in works of the era were still basically humans, as the Martians from Hugh MacColl's Mr. Stranger's Sealed Packet (1889), Robert Cromie's A Plunge into Space (1890), and the Venusians from Milton Worth Ramsey's Six Thousand Years Hence (1891).

 The War of the Worlds not only used Darwinian evolution to explain its non-humanoid aliens, but also explored the implications of the theory of evolution towards alien lifeforms.
 Martians appear as an apex predator above even humans, a threat to the survival of the species.
 However, they struggle against Earth's higher gravity and thicker atmosphere, for which they were not adapted to, and eventually succumb to simple bacteria, as they lack immunity to them.
 The story also worked as a critique of British imperialism, by inverting it, and introduced the tropes of the alien invasion and the depiction of extraterrestrials as monsters.
 Wells also wrote The First Men in the Moon, the first attempt to describe in detail the workings of an alien civilization.
 He based the roles of the Selenites in those of an ant colony, although those roles are more the result of social structures rather than genetic design.
 However, his work still relied in satire and had more in common with Jonathan Swift's Gulliver's Travels (1726) than with the alien civilizations seen in later science fiction works.

 The new literary genre of science fiction explored both extraterrestrials and space exploration, as in From the Earth to the Moon (1865) and Around the Moon (1870) by Jules Verne.